 Questioning tank terminal emergency response preparedness

-Many organisations are scrambling to react to a crisis in a professional manner, leaving time for dangerous and costly consequences.
+Many organizations are scrambling to react to a crisis in a professional manner, leaving time for dangerous and costly consequences.
 Time has an impact on the actions we can take during a crisis.
 Tank terminal operators will need to be able to react fast when the worst happens.

 Reporting supply chain disruptions